Jasper Stone Properties, Meaning, Facts and Photos

 Well known for its variety of colours and markings, jasper is widely used for decorative purposes.

-Dalmatian, leopardskin and zebra jasper exhibit markings similar to the respective animals.
+Dalmatian, leopardskin and zebra jasper all exhibit colour or markings similar to the respective animals.

-There are hundreds of different names but many including noreena, polychrome, poppy and imperial offer little or no clue as to the origins or characteristics of the stone.
+There are hundreds of trade names but many including noreena, polychrome, poppy and imperial offer little or no clue as to the origins or characteristics of the stone.

-Although documented as being green, some writers including Pliny claimed "iaspis" also occurred in blue, purple, pink and could even be colourless.
+Although documented as being green, some writers including Pliny claimed 'iaspis' also occurred in blue, purple, pink and could even be colourless.